 The Elder Pliny.
 ‘Caius Plinius Caecilius’ was also born at Novum Comum, in AD 23 or 24.
 He was of the equestrian order, and worked his way through military offices and legal cases until an army buddy named Titus (whose father Vespasian became emperor in AD 69) gave a boost to his public service aspirations–Pliny ended up admiral of the western imperial fleet at the time of his death.
 As an author, Pliny’s magnum opus was the Historia Naturalis, an encyclopedic account of the world that contained both real and imagined facts and tales (such as the Monstrous Races, popular both in medieval accounts of Strange Lands and in modern Dungeons&Dragons- like bestiaries).
 Pliny was interested in everything.
 In our story, the Elder Pliny dies because of that curiosity, nobly succumbing to the volcano.

 - Plinia.
 Pliny’s mother is prominent in our two letters, but must have died not too long after Vesuvius erupted, since she is barely mentioned elsewhere.
 She was sister to the Elder Pliny.
-We will learn more about her in letter 6.20.

 - The Friend from Spain.
 The only other speaking role in these letters belongs to ‘amicus ex Hispania‘, who appears twice in letter 6.20 to exhort Younger Pliny and his mother to flee.
 He is described as a pal of the Elder Pliny who (with very poor timing) has just arrived for a visit.
 We don’t know who he is, but he’s the perfect fellow for some author to use as the subject of the next historical novel about the Last Days of Pompeii.